-We must guard against over-indulgence, dislike of work, and daintiness consisting either in giving up all hope or in gaining new courage to go on.
-The first is not necessary, provided what we hope to gain is possible; the second we should always desire, as long as what we strive for is right.
+We must guard against overindulgence, dislike of work, and daintiness is not necessary, provided what we hope to gain is possible; the second we should always desire, as long as what we strive for is right.
 In cases of illness, however, hopelessness spoils what has been made good by cheerfulness.
 But he who is still capable of taking courage with regard to his physical or moral condition is not likely to give up all hope.
+1

 53. Some people believe that in making children wait a long time for what they want they teach them patience.
 This is, however, hardly necessary, though doubtless in times of illness, &c., patience is needed.
-Patience is two-fold,
+Patience is two-fold, consisting either in giving up all hope or in gaining new courage to go on.
+The first